qm210/wledline-trophies/readme.md

 ```
  * make sure your ESP32 controller is connected to some available COM port.
  * also make sure the cable is not a charge-only cable ;)
+ * seems there is a `--chip esp32` that can be left out, but if something doesn't work, try the esptool command with that.

 ### Troubleshooting the Containerized Build
 for troubleshooting in Podman: (if you use Docker, I assume you know your stuff anyway.)